study-ORCATech-cloud/cicd-labs/Docker-CD/README.md

 -   Fork this repository.
 -   Create a new branch for your changes.
 -   Follow the existing lab format (e.g., `LABxx-Descriptive-Name`).
--   Ensure your lab is well-documented with a clear `README.md` and a `solutions.md`.
+-   Ensure your lab is well-documented with a clear `README.md` and complete working configurations.
 -   Submit a Pull Request to the main repository.

 ---